fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/use-pipe.md

 **Pipe** is an operation which lets you run two or more data operations in a sequence.
 Instead of applying multiple filters one by one to a `DataTable` which creates multiple DataTable(s), you can combine them in one single step using **pipe** and apply to the **DataTable**.
 This creates only one DataTable.

-Let's take a basic example of a data table shown below:
+Let's take a basic example of aDataTableshown below:

 Order Date | Country | Sales | Quantity | Shipping Cost
 ---|---|---|---|---